-Well with all the superhero movies coming in several parts I thought I would do the same thing; after all I am my own superhero, right?
-So here is “The Why” Part II… My previous post explained why I decided to launch my own business but not why that specific business which is mobile apps: consulting, UX/UI, development & lifecycle management.
-So why that?
+With all the superhero movies coming in several parts, I thought I would do the same thing.
+After all, I am my own superhero, right?
+So here is “The Why” Part II… My previous post explained why I decided to launch my own business, but not why I chose the specific business—mobile apps.
+More specifically, consulting, UX/UI, development & lifecycle management.
+Let me explain.

-First off let’s clear something: I am not a technical guy at all; I don’t code.
-Sure I can build some pretty neat spreadsheets (without the macros) so I am vaguely familiar with the concept but that’s it.
-What I love however is to conceive something from scratch to “live” from every perspective possible: business, UX, UI, marketing, I can even delve on the technical side based on logic and my experience.
-I am not saying I am an expert on all these things but I am pretty good at laying the groundwork and set a direction for experts to take on from there.
+First off let’s clear something: I am not a technical guy at all—I don’t code.
+Sure, I can build some pretty neat spreadsheets (without the macros), and I am vaguely familiar with the concept.
+But that’s it.
+What I love, however, is to conceive something from scratch to “live” from every perspective possible from business and UX to UI and marketing.
+I can even delve into the technical side based on logic and my experience.
+I am not saying I am an expert on all these things, but I am pretty good at laying the groundwork and setting a direction for experts to take on from there.

-However, you can’t launch a new company with a new product every couple of months (in any case I don’t have the resources/skills to do that yet).
-Other than that, you need to work in the corporate world to be able to do that and I think I established that I don’t want to do that either in my previous post.
+However, you can’t launch a new company with a new product every couple of months (I don’t have the resources/skills to do that yet anyway).
+Also, you need to work in the corporate world to be able to do so, and I left my previous position because the corporate world is not my thing.
 But why mobile apps?
-They give you the chance to conceive something new for every project: even though the apps have been around for about 10 years now, most people and organizations don’t know how to leverage mobile for their needs.
-They may need apps to improve processes or sales or might have a great new product idea but don’t know how to realize it: that’s where I come in.
+Well, they give you the chance to conceive something new for every project.
+In fact, even though the apps have been around for about 10 years now, most people and organizations don’t know how to leverage mobile for their needs.
+They may need apps to improve processes or sales or might have a great new product idea but don’t know how to realize it.
+That’s where I come in.

-My briefs go from “We need an innovative app for our bank” (pretty vague huh?) to “we need an app which will do this and that”.
-To be honest, briefs that go beyond that and involve my company just doing the development of a very specific project are not very appealing to me since it would just include the annoying part of this job: project management.
-PM is mostly police work between the client and the development team: you police the dev team so that they respect deadlines and scope within projected budgets and police the customer to avoid scope creep.
+My briefs go from “We need an innovative app for our bank” (pretty vague huh?) to “we need an app that will do this and that.”
+To be honest, anything more specific is not very appealing to me since it would just include the annoying part of this job: project management.
+PM is mostly babysitting the client and the development team: you police the dev team so that they respect deadlines and scope within projected budgets and police the customer to avoid scope creep.

-The interesting part is product management; where you think with the client to shape the product.
-Thinking over every single flow and interaction of the end user to create the best UX possible has something exhilarating about it.
-My years in marketing departments and my natural curiosity also make me a great devil’s advocate from a business perspective which is a huge advantage for customers since it enables me to ask the right questions to prioritize their features.
+The interesting part is product management, where you think with the client to shape the product.
+Thinking over every single flow and interaction of the end user to create the best UX possible has something exhilarating to it.
+My years in marketing departments and my natural curiosity also make me a great devil’s advocate from a business perspective, which is a huge advantage for customers because it enables me to ask the right questions to prioritize their features.